 #5.
 Customer Relationship

-Following up after you’ve closed the deal or sale is just as important as the conversion itself; not only in terms of keeping the customer happy but also when it comes to generating more business.
+Following up after you’ve closed the deal or sale is just as important as the conversion event itself; not only in terms of keeping the customer happy but also when it comes to generating more business.
 We want to solidify that relationship.

-You can nurture this relationship by asking customers if they are satisfied with your product, by asking clients to leave a review of your, and/or be sending them other valuable information at no extra cost.
+You can nurture this relationship by asking customers if they are satisfied with your product or service, by asking clients to leave a review of your, and/or be sending them other valuable information at no extra cost.

 Want to really be on top of your retention game?